-Our program has a flexible time schedule and framework that offers freedom of choice and time to truly explore an interest or topic.
-We always begin the day in our outdoor classroom.
-In extreme weather, you will be notified through Storypark that we will start the day inside.
-Once children have been checked in, screened and temperature checked, we will start the day with a meeting.
-We go over our agenda for the day, have discussions and to prepare ourselves for learning together.
+Our program has been designed with a framework that allows our schedule to be flexible to truly explore an interest or topic.
+Weather permitting, we begin the day in our outdoor classroom.
+You will be notified via Storypark if we are unable to begin our day outside.
+We spend the majority of our class-time outdoors in the Fall and Spring.
+In the Winter months, 60-70% of our class time remains outdoors.
+Once children are checked in, we begin our day with a meeting to go over our agenda for the day.
 The interests and projects we are exploring determine the amount of time we spend outside vs. inside.
 Whether outside or inside, the children have the opportunity to play with other children, to manipulate objects and materials, to discover what makes things work, to make mistakes, and to imagine and create.
-The following is the framework of our daily routine.